Portraiture as Collaboration with Sophie Schwartz: August 8

 If your desired tuition option is unavailable, please email info@penumbrafoundation.org and we will do our best to accommodate you.
 If the entire class is sold out, we can add you to the waitlist.

-Sophie Schwartz is an artist living and working between Brooklyn, NY and Cleveland, OH.
-They use collaboration as an entry point to explore grief, memory, and queer connection.
-Schwartz received an MFA from Yale School of Art in 2023 and a BA in Modern Culture + Media from Brown University in 2017.
-They were awarded the Richard Benson Prize and Harvey Geiger Travel Fellowship from Yale University and were a finalist for the 2023 Silver List, Dorothea Lange–Paul Taylor Prize, Critical Mass, and the Palm Photo Prize.
-Their work has been exhibited at LaMama Galleria, François Ghebaly, AMANITA, Penumbra Foundation, Cleveland Print Room and Silver Eye Center for Photography, among others.
-They’ve worked with publications including VICE, Vogue, BOOOOOOOM, WÜL Magazine, PIQUE, and Architectural Digest.
-Their first book was published by Tall Poppy Press in 2023.
-They’ve taught at Rhode Island School of Design and Yale Norfolk School of Art and are currently faculty at New York University, Steinhardt and Penumbra Foundation.
-Schwartz is the co-director of Rubylith Darkroom in Brooklyn, NY
+Sophie Joseph Schwartz is an artist and educator living between Brooklyn, NY and Cleveland, OH.
+Their practice positions collaboration as an entry point to explore grief, memory, and queer connection.
+Schwartz earned an MFA from Yale School of Art in 2023 where they were awarded the Richard Benson Prize and the Harvey Geiger Travel Fellowship, following a BA in Modern Culture + Media from Brown University in 2017.
+They’ve been a recent artist in residence at Visual Studies Workshop, WORTHLESSSTUDIOS, Flower City Arts Center, Penumbra Foundation, and Haystack.
+In 2023, Schwartz published their debut book, With and For, through Tall Poppy Press in Melbourne.
+They have previously taught at Rhode Island School of Design, School of Visual Art, Yale Norfolk School of Art, and currently serve on the faculty at New York University, Steinhardt and Penumbra Foundation.
+Schwartz is the director of Rubylith Darkroom in Brooklyn, NY.

 Images © Sophie Schwartz